 Contributing to a Civic Learning Ecosystem, based on broader social and environmental values, such as those included in the GNH concept, Lab participant Fredrik Bjork has developed a conscious dialogue space – Conversatories – that brings together diverse actors and people in a learning atmosphere.
 More than 20 such events have taken place already in Malmö, elsewhere in Sweden and in Italy.

 “I am more open and accepting to others and I explore more by learning.”

 Minea Tim, Executive Director of Kdei Karuna, Participant of the Mandela Dialogues on Memory Work 1

-Measuring performance and evaluating impact of programmes that seek to inspire long-term, systemic changes is a challenging undertaking.
+It is a challenge to measure the performance and evaluate the impact of programmes that seek to inspire long-term, systemic changes.

 To assess the impact of our work, we have developed a comprehensive Monitoring and Evaluation framework which reviews the relevance of our methods, the validity of our Theory of Change and the suitability of our cooperation models.
 Learnings and insights from our evaluation processes are continuously fed into our work to improve our services and review our methodological claims.